Eastern moose: Habitat

 Eastern moose live in thick boreal or mixed deciduous forests near large amounts of food.
 In the summer, they move to have access to wetlands and aquatic vegetation, and prefer temperatures under 15 C.

 Diet

 The eastern moose's diet is similar to that of other moose species.
 It consumes up to 32 kg a day of terrestrial vegetation, including forbs and shoots from trees such as willow and birch.
 It also forages for aquatic plants such as lilies and pondweed during the spring and summer.
 Like other moose species, it lacks upper front teeth but has eight sharp incisors on its lower jaw.

 Size and weight

-Eastern moose are the third largest subspecies of moose only behind the western moose and the Alaska moose.
+Eastern moose are the third largest American subspecies of moose; they are smaller then the western moose and Alaska moose, but larger then the Shiras moose.
 Males stand on average 1.7–2.0 m at the shoulder and weigh up to 634 kg.
 Females stand on average 1.7 m at the shoulder and weigh on average 270–360 kg.
 Eastern moose antlers have an average span of about 1.5 m across.